arindam31/ImageResizer/README.md

 3) Choice of extension can be provided
 4) Choice of suffix or prefix can be provided
 5) Single file choice can be provided - Implemented
+6) Resizing by DPI (Resolution stays the same..DPI changes)

 UI: